In second generation form, Volkswagen's Tiguan looks a strong package. Jonathan Crouch checks it out.

-Volkswagen's much improved second generation Tiguan targets compact SUV and Crossover customers alike with a high quality, well priced package that's now smarter and more efficient.
+Volkswagen's much improved second generation Tiguan targets both volume and premium brand customers for mid-sized SUVs with a high quality, well priced package that's smart and efficient.
 All the car you'll ever really need?
 Many see it as just that.

 If you're planning to spend somewhere in the £23,000-£36,000 bracket on a compact SUV or SUV-like Crossover, you'll certainly not be short of choice.
 But choice can sometimes be a compromising thing - and so it is here.
 So for the premium badge you'd like on a car of this kind, you have to compromise on equipment.
 For the practicality you'll need, you have to compromise on trim and build quality.
 And for the all-wheel drive ability you'll maybe sometimes want, you've to compromise on tarmac driving pleasure.
 Volkswagen understands this, which is why in 2008, they brought us this car, the Tiguan, a contender in this class that's arguably less compromised than any other.
 Especially in the rejuvenated second generation guise we're looking at here.

 The Tiguan model line has historically been hugely successful for Volkswagen, having accounted for nearly 2.6 million global sales by the time this MK2 version arrived.
 And the reasons aren't hard to fathom.
 Here, you've all the class of a Honda CR-V or a Toyota RAV4 at a significant saving in cost, pricing being not too much more than Far Eastern budget brand models in this segment.
 Let's see how this car stacks up.